GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 This also specifically includes having **multiple** users of the project.
 Such as a piece of hosted software that multiple users connect to over networks.

-Unless the "Network Use Is Distribution" special provision is explicitly granted being "over a network" does not count as "Distribution" in regards to the "Disclose Source" and "License and Copyright Notice" provisions.
-Meaning that any "over a network" are not be subject to the "Disclose Source" and "License and Copyright Notice" provisions if the "Network Use Is Distribution" special provision is not explicitly granted.
+Unless the "Network Use Is Distribution" special provision is explicitly granted being "over a network" does not count as "Distribution" in regard to the "Disclose Source" and "License and Copyright Notice" provisions.
+Meaning that any "over a network" are not subject to the "Disclose Source" and "License and Copyright Notice" provisions if the "Network Use Is Distribution" special provision is not explicitly granted.

 <h3 id="Modification">Modification</h3>

-"Modification" means that this project, and it's constituent parts, may be changed or edited.
+"Modification" means that this project, and its constituent parts, may be changed or edited.
 This includes every element of the project.
 If modification is not explicitly allowed this project must be used as is.

 Any other project used in this project is subject to the provisions of its license.
-Therefore there are two exceptions to this provision:
+Therefore, there are two exceptions to this provision:

 1. If modification is not explicitly allowed in this project but an included project has a license allowing for modification then the items of this project from that project can be modified according to its license.
-2. If modification is explicitly allowed in this project but an included project has a license not allowing for modification then the items of this project from that project can not be modified according to its license.
+2. If modification is explicitly allowed in this project but an included project has a license not allowing for modification then the items of this project from that project cannot be modified according to its license.

 <h3 id="Private_Use">Private Use</h3>

 "Private Use" entails using the project for personal use.
 "Personal Use" meaning you are the **sole** user of the project.
-Specifically, that there is a sole user of this distinct distribution, version, or copy of the project at any given time.
+Specifically, that there is a sole user of this distinct distribution, version or copy of the project at any given time.

 However, if using a local device, or version, of the project multiple users can use the project independently.
-Seeing as it's no different than if they were using their own version, or borrowing yours.
+Seeing as it's no different than if they were using their own version or borrowing yours.
 This does not allow for distributing the project; that needs to be explicitly allowed in another provision.

 An exception to the sole user rule is if the project requires or facilitates multiple users on a local device, or version, of the project.
 Such as, if a video game has local co-op.
 In that scenario the project can be used for "private use" by multiple users.
 Seeing as the other user does not get distributed a version, or copy, of the product to keep as their own.
 It was your local distribution, version, or copy of the project the entire time.

 "Private Use" is analogous to having a hammer.
-If I have a hammer I can use it to hammer nails.
-If my friend comes over they can pick up my hammer and hammer nails as well, but then I can't use the hammer anymore.
+If I have a hammer, I can use it to hammer nails.
+If my friend comes over, they can pick up my hammer and hammer nails as well, but then I can't use the hammer anymore.
 "Distribution" is also analogous to me having a hammer.
-Except, when my friend comes over instead of me letting him use my hammer I duplicate the hammer and give him the duplicate.
+Except, when my friend comes over instead of me letting him use my hammer, I duplicate the hammer and give him the duplicate.
 Then we both have hammers and can hammer nails.

 <h3 id="Patent_Use">Patent Use</h3>